Book Your Visit

 The main attraction in Squamish is Squamish itself.
 From biking, hiking, climbing, fishing, flying, paddling, SUP'ing, running, rafting, golfing, diving, relaxing, waterfall chasing and more, Squamish offers rentals, guided tours, courses and so much more that will get you out exploring this epic destination.

 Squamish also has attractions that we are known for- and for good reason.
 Make sure you plan a stop at each of these experiences.
 The Sea to Sky Gondola ascends an epic 885 metres up a mountain straight from the ocean.
 At the top, you’ll discover stunning views and amazing outdoor adventure.
 You can’t miss the fantastic Britannia Mine Museum, looming above Britannia Beach and bursting with fun and educational experiences.
-The Rope Runner Aerial Adventure Park will challenge you as you tackle obstacles in a high wire adventure that can’t be beat.

 4. Sing in the Rain